June Christy: Work with Stan Kenton's Orchestra

 In 1945, after hearing that Anita O'Day had left Stan Kenton's Orchestra, she auditioned and was chosen for the role as a vocalist.
 During this time, she changed her name once again, becoming June Christy.

 Her voice produced hits such as "Shoo Fly Pie and Apple Pan Dowdy", the million-selling "Tampico" in 1945, and "How High the Moon".
 "Tampico" was Kenton's biggest-selling record.
 When the Kenton orchestra temporarily disbanded in 1948, she sang in nightclubs for a short time, and reunited with the band two years later.
 Christy appeared as guest vocalist on the Kenton albums: Artistry in Rhythm (Capitol BD-39, 1946 [1947]), A Presentation of Progressive Jazz (Capitol CD-79, 1947 [1948]), Encores (Capitol CC-113, 1945–47 [1949]), Innovations in Modern Music (Capitol P-189, 1950), Stan Kenton Presents (Capitol L/P-248, 1950), Stan Kenton Classics (Capitol H/T-358, 1944–47 [1952]), and The Kenton Era (Capitol WDX-569, 1940–54, [1955]).

 Beginning on September 28, 1959, Christy began a five-week road tour of 38 performances called Road Show.

 The all-star billing: Stan Kenton and his Orchestra, June Christy, and The Four Freshmen.
 Capitol recorded highlights on October 10 at Purdue University in Lafayette, Indiana, for a two-disc LP, reissued on CD in 1988.

 Solo career

 From 1947, she started to work on her own records, primarily with arranger and bandleader Pete Rugolo.
-In 1954, she released a 10" LP entitled Something Cool, recorded with Rugolo and his orchestra, a gathering of notable Los Angeles jazz musicians that included alto saxophonist Bud Shank and Christy's husband, multi-instrumentalist Bob Cooper.
-Something Cool was re-released as a 12" LP in 1955 with additional selections, and then entirely rerecorded in stereo in 1960 with somewhat different personnel.
+In 1954, she released a 10-inch LP entitled Something Cool, recorded with Rugolo and his orchestra, a gathering of notable Los Angeles jazz musicians that included alto saxophonist Bud Shank and Christy's husband, multi-instrumentalist Bob Cooper.
+Something Cool was re-released as a 12-inch LP in 1955 with additional selections, and then entirely rerecorded in stereo in 1960 with somewhat different personnel.
 Christy would later say the album was "the only thing I've recorded that I'm not unhappy with".
 Something Cool was also important in launching the vocal cool movement of the 1950s, and it hit the Top 20 Charts, as did her third album, The Misty Miss Christy (1956).